 - Availability: Information and systems are available for operation and use to meet your service organization’s objectives.

-- Processing integrity: System processing is complete, valid, accurate, timely, and authorized to meet your service organization’s objectives.
+- Processing integrity: System processing is complete, valid, accurate, timely, and authorized to meet your organization’s objectives.

 - Confidentiality: Information designated as confidential is protected to meet your service organization’s objectives.